AvramPop/itBrainiacs-Game/README.md

-TO DO LIST:
+TO DO LIST

 MUST:

-1.multyplayer playing
-2. add storage building(where we store and have a limit of resources) and wall/towers(which are very important even in an )
+Urgent:
-3. make university menu in order to research (asta il fac acuma in weekend)
+3. make university menu for research
+1. multyplayer playing - first make the multiplayer war work
-4. technology to conquer another towns
+4. technology to conquer another towns - related to university - which includes multitown playing

-5.tutorial
+Important:

+13. make the timings work
+7. get rid of all hardcoded code :)
+12. make the headquarters a normal building
-* make the json infos realistic
+11. make the json infos realistic
-*make the timings work

-Nice to have:
 5. a better raports menu

+Yet started but not finished - duties for dani
+2. wall/towers(which are very important even in an not-really-playable war) - including logic for building the walls
+9. special kind of troops logic - spy, wizard, etc
+11. make the bdunitinfo work
+10. think building menu more logical

+After the ones above:
 6. logic in order to make the arrangement of buildings matter
-7. get rid of all hardcoded code :)
+5. tutorial
 8. quests
+14. use our graphic resources